FaisalMaun/FMProj_FilesRenamer/README.md

 # FM Public Project #1
-An automation utility that renames photo and PDF files based on their content and transcribes them into Markdown.
-Built to streamline tedious admin work, data entry, and translation prep.
+A lightweight utility designed to automate menial administrative tasks like data entry and translation preparation.
+This tool automatically renames photo and PDF files based on their content while simultaneously transcribing readable text into Markdown files.
-Lite Version Limits: Supports a limited batch of files, max 3MB per file.
+Note: This is a lite version supporting a limited number of files up to 3MB each.